Extreme nesting in the conformal loop ensemble

 \subsection{Overshoot estimates}

-Let $\{S_n\}_{n \in \N}$ be a random walk in $\R$ whose increments are nonnegative and have exponential moments.
-In this section, we will bound the tails of $S_n$ stopped at \begin{enumerate}[(i)] \item the first time that it exceeds a given threshold (Lemma~\ref{lem::firsthitting}) and at \item a random time which is stochastically dominated by a geometric random variable (Lemma~\ref{lem::geodom}). \end{enumerate}
+Let $\{S_n\}_{n \in\N}$ be a random walk in $\R$ whose increments are nonnegative and have exponential moments.
+In this section, we will bound the tails of $S_n$ stopped at: \begin{longlist}[(ii)] \item[(i)] the first time that it exceeds a given threshold (Lemma~\ref {lempfirsthitting}) and at \item[(ii)] a random time which is stochastically dominated by a geometric random variable (Lemma~\ref{lempgeodom}). \end{longlist}